Module audioio.audiomodules

 There is no need to install additional audio packages.

-For instructions on specific packages, run audiomodules
+For instructions on specific packages, run audiomodules with the name of

 the package supplied as argument: